AntonisGkortzis/islander/guide.md

 * [Panagiouda or Palm Tree Forest](https://www.aegeanvacation.com/panagiouda): A beautiful beach with a lot of Palm Trees.
 * [Anaxos](http://www.lesvosgreece.gr/en/petra-anaxos-beaches): An organized beach full of white sand.
 It is a location full of villas, taverns and hotels.
 * [Eftalou](https://www.greeka.com/eastern_aegean/lesvos/lesvos-beaches/lesvos-eftalou.htm): A pebbled and sandy beach and it is very popular for the natural springs that are located right next to the beach.

+#### <a name="eatLesvos"></a>Where to eat
+* [Chtapodi](https://www.xo.gr/profile/profile-911229188/en/): Located at the port of Molivos a unique traditional villa made of stone.
+There you can enjoy ouzo, fresh dishes and fish all cooked with traditional and local recipes.
+The vegetables come from the garden of the owner and the fish are caught earlier in the morning.
+* [Ermis](https://www.tripadvisor.com.gr/Restaurant_Review-g1450327-d3595754-Reviews-Kafeneion_O_Ermis-Mytilene_Lesbos_Northeast_Aegean_Islands.html): It is impossible for someone to visit Lesvos and not go at Ermis for food, ouzo or some snacks.
+It has an atmosphere of a café of the 1900s with old furniture as it used to be a Turkish cafe.
+It is located near the old port and at summer its garden is a meeting point of the locals.
+[Soulatso](https://www.tripadvisor.com.gr/Restaurant_Review-g1191369-d1871917-Reviews-Soulatso-Skala_Eresou_Lesbos_Northeast_Aegean_Islands.html): Located at Skala Eresou next to the beach.
+It is kind of a tradition to go to the beach, stay there all day and then go at Soulatso.
+Try the Mullet (barbouni) and you will remember me.

 ## <a name="saronic"></a>Saronic Gulf